hydroaggie/hydrologic-modeling-course-2024/README.md

 1. Download and install Docker Desktop.
 Go to [Docker](https://www.docker.com/products/docker-desktop/) and download Docker Desktop.
 Make sure you download the correct version based on your computer’s operating system and architecture.
 Follow the instructions to install Docker Desktop.
 2. Launch Docker Desktop.
 The application should be running while you do the next steps.
 (You might need to create a Docker account and sign in if you don’t already have one.)
 3. Download Docker image.
 Start a new terminal session (outside Docker).
 For example, open the Powershell on Windows or the Terminal on Mac.
-Copy and paste the following command into the terminal:
+Copy and paste the following command into the terminal/PowerShell:

 ```bash
 docker pull pshuai/jupyter-pflotran-multiplatform:latest